 At the rear of the hall is a gallery, and on the floor above it is a suite of six bed rooms with several baths, while on the floor above that is a similar suite of five bed rooms, surrounded by a gallery, which comes well above the tree tops and looks out on a magnificent view.

 The Stone House was the second structure to be lost to fire in the early morning of September 3, 1949.
-Total damages could not be determined, but much like the first fire, as noted below, a number of valuable items were lost.
+Total damages could not be determined, but much like the first fire, as noted below, several valuable items were lost.

-Described as a three-and-one-half story wooden structure on top of a story-and-a-half granite base, the house was filled with curios and antique collections.
-The top floor of the house housed a museum of Miller’s archeology collection which was donated to the society.
+The house was filled with curios and antique collections, described as a three-and-one-half-story wooden structure on top of a story-and-a-half granite base.
+The top floor of the house housed a museum of Miller’s archeology collection, which was donated to the society.
 According to the Watertown Daily Times article dated September 3, 1949–

 The museum was filled with primitive be-heading knives; antique armors; Norse shields and weapons; arms used in the Roman era; and a complete gun collection, ranging from Chinese blowguns and early firearms to the more modern hand weapons.